 I smiled at all of these small quirks and appreciated the attention to detail.

 We’re in Chinatown, one of the best neighborhoods for food in the city.
 So even though the lacks a full-service restaurant (the lobby-level Rice & Gold closed several years ago), dining options galore await just steps away.

 The hotel also makes up for its lack of a real dining venue in several ways.
 First, it has a trendy rooftop bar called The Crown featuring both indoor and outdoor seating with sweeping Manhattan views, elevated cocktails (read: pricey) and small bites.

-At check-in, the hotel provides a curated local guide to favourite neighbourhood eateries, bars and attractions.
-On that list is Chinatown’s oldest tea parlour, Nom Wah, just a few minutes’ walk from 50 Bowery.
+At check-in, the hotel provides a curated local guide to favorite neighborhood eateries, bars and attractions.
+On that list is Chinatown’s oldest tea parlor, Nom Wah, just a few minutes’ walk from 50 Bowery.
 Also around the block is the Original Chinatown Ice Cream Factory, a family-owned staple since 1978.

 I went to Nom Wah for a hearty lunch and reminisced about my family’s weekend dim sum outings while growing up in the suburbs of New York.

 And, once again, I was reminded just how integrated the hotel was with the area.

 The Hotel 50 Bowery has a distinctive feature that is rarely seen at hotels — an exhibit dedicated to, you guessed it, its neighborhood.

 On the second floor, a gallery curated by the Museum of Chinese in America provides background on the unique history of 50 Bowery and surrounding Chinatown streets.
 In its past life, the location of the hotel was a tavern, a gambling den and a vaudeville theater from the 1700s through the early 1900s.